Why the UK Won't Tax Wealth

 The structural problem is simple.
 Income is a flow.
 Wealth is a stock.
 Tax the flow and you take a slice of what flows in this year.
 The stock keeps growing untouched.

-A working professional earning £200,000 is taxed on every pound of that £200,000 every year.
-After tax, they may be left with around £120,000.
-To save and accumulate £1 million of capital, they need to live on a fraction of their post-tax income for a decade.
-Each year, the income tax cycle resets and the state takes its slice again.
+A working professional earning £200,000 is taxed on every pound every year.
+After tax they keep around £120,000.
+To accumulate £1 million of capital, they live on a fraction of post-tax income for a decade.
+Each year the cycle resets and the state takes its slice again.

 A landowner sitting on £20 million of agricultural property earns no taxable income from simply owning it.
 The land appreciates.
-They live off the modest rental yield (or a structured income from a family company), pay tax on that limited slice, and keep the £20 million capital base intact.
+They live off the rental yield (or structured income from a family company), pay tax on that slice, and keep the £20 million capital base intact.
 Their wealth grows tax-free.
-When they die, the estate passes to the next generation - and as we will see, often passes through the tax system at near-zero rates.
+When they die, the estate often passes through the tax system at near-zero rates.

 Where the wealth actually sits